A complete characterization of testable hypotheses

-where the infimum in the $d_\TV$ is achieved by some $\mu \in \cconv(\Pcal), \nu \in \cconv(\Qcal)$. \end{theorem} We suspect that outside the dominated setting of Theorem~\ref{T:classical}, the minimax risk may not in general be achieved by any test $\phi$, but we do not currently have a counterexample that confirms this.
+where the infimum in the $d_\TV$ is achieved by some $\mu \in \cconv(\Pcal), \nu \in \cconv(\Qcal)$. \end{theorem} We suspect that outside of special cases, such as the dominated setting of Theorem~\ref{T:classical}, the minimax risk may not in general be achieved by any test $\phi$.

+The proof of the above result is based on a minimax theorem, as detailed in the following section.
+We note that the choice of topology is a critical and subtle matter in this regard, because it affects both the compactness of sets and continuity of functions, required for invoking an appropriate minimax theorem.
+In Appendix~\ref{app:topology} we expand briefly on this, noting that the established literature contains instances where minimax theorems are applied incorrectly.

 While Theorem~\ref{T_kraft} holds under weaker assumptions, it is not immediately apparent that it implies Theorem~\ref{T:classical}.
 The following result clarifies this.